 The only downside is there is only one boiler, so there is a slight delay between brewing coffee and foaming milk.
 This is not ideal if you’re looking to make a few milk-based drinks at the same time.
 And, at this price point, you’d expect a double boiler system.

-With only 8 grind settings, the Jura E8 automatic coffee center doesn’t offer the level of tinkering available on many other espresso machines reviewed here.
+The Jura E8 automatic coffee center has a stepless grinder.
+In theory, this means infinite settings but it’s not actually a huge range for you to choose from.
 But for most people who mainly want to alter the strength and amount of milk, it’s brilliant.

 - Easy to use and clean